North Lakes

 The employment environment in North Lakes shows above-average strength when compared nationally

-North Lakes has a skilled labour force with prominent representation in essential services sectors.
-Its unemployment rate was 4.5% as of June 2021, with an estimated employment growth of 6.4%.
+North Lakes has a skilled labor force with prominent representation in essential services sectors.
+The unemployment rate was 4.5% as of June 2021, with an estimated employment growth of 6.4% over the previous year.

 Frequently Asked Questions - Employment